 Causes: While the diagnosis is commonly associated with young people who are still physically developing, the adult version is a degenerative condition linked to aging.

 Treatments: Stretching, swimming and posture improvements can stall progression and help with mild cases.
 Cortisone injections can reduce inflammation of the impacted area, though if pain persists surgery might be an option.

 The condition causes bones to become brittle and easy to break.

-Symptoms: Sharp back pain due to fractured vertebrae, hunching or stooping, loss of height.
+- Sharp back pain due to fractured vertebrae

 Causes: Aging is a major culprit.
 Bone mass loss is common with age, particularly for postmenopausal women.
 Other conditions like an overactive thyroid, long-term steroid use, celiac disease, certain cancers, IBS and even eating disorders can trigger early onset symptoms of the condition.